devops-surya/devops-training/FEB-2023/Sonarqube & Jfrog/SonarQube.md

 ![preview](../images/sq22.png)
 ![preview](../images/sq23.png)

-* Now run the jenkinsjob , it will the new quality Profile and produces output as below :
+## Create a Jenkinsjob to use the customized quality profile :
 ![preview](../images/sq24.png)
 * Verify jenkins job is using new customized quality profile :
 ![preview](../images/sq25.png)